flyingdev/pelias-polylines/README.md

   --file           read from file instead of stdin --config         read filename from pelias config (overrides --file) --pretty         indent output (stdout only)
-  --db             save to elasticsearch instead of printing to stdout
+  --db             save to opensearch instead of printing to stdout

 ```